ibrahimBytes/ibrahim-portfolio/README.md

 ## Deployment

-I've set up the site using Cloudflare for hosting.
+I've set up the site using Cloudflare zfor hosting.
 Deploy the site to Cloudflare Pages:

 ```bash
 npm run deploy
 ```

-## Permissions
+## Permissions / License (Closed-Source)

-I'm cool with anyone using the code or parts of the code for their own site, it is open source so people can learn from it and adapt it.
-However, I would encourage you to modify the theme and components it to make it your own.
-If you are using the site's design largely unmodified, I'd appreciate being credited as the designer of the website.

-I do not give permission to present any of my projects as your own (this is being actively used as my portfolio site and these are my real projects I've worked on).
+This project is NOT open source.

+❌ You may NOT copy this project

+❌ You may NOT reuse any significant part of the code

+❌ You may NOT redistribute, modify, or adapt the design

+❌ You may NOT claim any project inside this portfolio as your own

+❌ You may NOT clone, replicate, or fork this portfolio

+All code, design, images, animations, and components are private intellectual property of Ibrahim.

+If you want to build your own portfolio, you must create your own original design.

+You are allowed to view the code only for recruitment and verification purposes.
 ## FAQs

 <details>